feldi/clj-fripp/README.md

-# clj-logic
+# clj-fripp

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for Fripp logic examples and experiments

 ## Usage

-FIXME
+See and use the many Clojure files.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Peter Feldtmann

 Distributed under the Eclipse Public License, the same as Clojure.